Paola, who lives in Bangladesh, shares her strategies for surviving in Dhaka, one of the most complex cities in the world. Thanks a lot, Paola!

 It is easy, when you are abroad, to lose your identity.
 Suddenly you are branded as your husband’s wife (even more so in Bangladesh – here ‘Name of Husband’ appears on every form you have to fill in).
 For me it is crucial to try to keep my identity, and to have a reason beyond ‘being a wife’ for my life here.

 And I do this through my work.
 I have no work permit, but I continue my professional activity on a voluntary basis: I run training courses in Presentation Skills and English, for expats.
 I am also an examiner with the British Council.
 Apart from giving me an identity separate from my husband’s, this keeps in me in touch with what I have been trained to do.
 It makes me feel like a professional, and I believe it will help me reinsert myself into a ‘normal’ working life when I am back in Europe.
-Claudia from Expatclic has been a great help in getting me on my feet again, and you can see my new website here.
+Claudia from Expatclic has been a great help in getting me on my feet again.
 I hope my new online courses via Expatclic may take off soon too!

 When you are stuck in traffic jams for hours, with beggars constantly hammering at your car windows, it is easy to get disheartened.
 My policy is never to give anything to a beggar (most of them work for beggar-masters and I refuse to be a part of this type of extortion).
 But to ease my conscience in this country where there is extreme poverty, I do some social work.
 Actually, more than easing my conscience, this gives me immense satisfaction – and experience in areas I previously knew nothing about.
 Apart from doing some voluntary teaching, teacher training, course organization, and editing documents, I visit projects and slums, host craft fairs, and take on whatever people ask me to do if I have time.
 I realize that anything I do is a tiny drop in the ocean, but if we didn’t have drops, we wouldn’t have oceans.